 best practice in terms of public disclosure and contributes to EITI mainstreaming.

-RDF supported the government in implementing a new payment system for non-tax revenue that integrates with the MCAS system (see section above).
+RDF has also support the National Revenue Authority (NRA) with ha new payment system for non-tax revenue that integrates with the MCAS system.
 Non-tax revenue is government revenue in the form of fees for services provided.
 This was an area that has been stressed repeatedly by the Auditor General as requiring urgent improvement in accountability.

 A link between the Revenue Authority and the National Mineral Agency has been established and, as a result, all orders to pay are received electronically and payments are recorded in the Non-Tax Revenue System (NTRS) digitally.
 The NTRS system receives electronic orders to pay issued in the MCAS system and records payments following the revenue code classification of the National Revenue Authority.
 When a payment has been made an electronic confirmation is given back to the MCAS system.